HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

     ...
     style="@style/MyFontStyle"/>
 ```
-#### 3. But what we really want is to use the Android built in Design System
+#### 3. But what we really want is to use the Android built-in Design System
-Lets see how it can b done.
+Let's see how it can be done.

 # 3. The Android Design System